moises-ai/maestro-worker-python/README.md

 maestro-init
 ```

-This will create example files to run a worker:
+This will create a starter Maestro worker project, including:
   - A `models` folder to include your models
   - A `docker-compose.yaml`file
   - A `DockerFile`